Our Blog | The Intern Group | Internship Tips & Advice

 4. Clear your head

-Regardless of how much you love your job or your coursework, it’s important to take time to focus in yourself.
-Clearing your head at the end of the day will help you return to your tasks feeling more refreshed the next morning, and will help you avoid getting burned out.
+Regardless of how much you love your job or coursework, it’s important to take time to focus on yourself.
+Clearing your head at the end of the day will help you return to your tasks feeling more refreshed the next morning, and will help you to avoid getting burned out.
 For many people, exercise is a great way to take your mind off of your daily tasks.
 However, if hitting the gym isn’t your thing, consider closing your computer and picking up a good book in the evenings, or going for a walk in the park.

 5. There’s an app for that